-See the Yarding Methods Maps for WLPZ skid trail and WLPZ landing use locations.
-WLPZ landing L1 and skid trails are located within the WLPZ of unnamed Class II-S, tributary to the Gualala River (within ASP watershed).
-WLPZ landing L2 is located within the WLPZ of a Class II watercourse (non-ASP) which drains directly into the Pacific Ocean.
-There are no WLPZ skid trails associated with this landing.
-The High EHR area located on the Yarding Methods Map has multiple skid trail spurs that are all considered WLPZ skid trail use: WLPZ skid trail use is proposed for mapped skid trails only.
-Avoid side cast and blading material from the trail.
-Skid logs with blade lifted to avoid disturbing soils.
+CalTREES THP ITEMs 27 - WLPZ IN-LIEU OR ALTERNATIVE PRACTICES side cast and blading material from the trail.
+Skid logs with blade lifted to avoid disturb soils.
 These trails are flagged in the field with yellow "Skid Trail" flagging.
-Following use, prior to the Winter Period: water bar to high EHR standards and treat exposed soil as per Item 18, Soil Stabilization Measures.
-For the trails in the High EHR area, the trails shall be waterbarred to Extreme EHR standards.
-Note that these trails are mapped as "Exception Skid Trails" on the Yarding Methods and Roads and Features Map, with a note indicating that the trails are also WLPZ trails.
-WLPZ landing use: RPF or Supervised designee familiar with WLPZ landings and their locations shall meet with the LTO and instruct the LTO on limitations of equipment operations near watercourses.
+Following use, prior to the Winter Period: water bar to high EHR standards and treat exposed soil per Item 18, Soil Stabilization Measures.
+WLPZ landing use: RPF or Supervised designee familiar with WLPZ landings and the locations shall meet with the LTO and instruct the LTO on limitations of equipment operations near watercourses.
 Specifically minimizing disturbance close to the watercourse channel and spreading and compacting slash following operations.
-See L1-L2 in the Road Points Table in Item 24, as well in the WLPZ Facilities Table in Item 27.
-WLPZ Tractor Crossings: T1-T3 are tractor crossings that cross a Class III watercourse located within a WLPZ of another watercourse.
-These points are described in the Road Points table in Item 24, as well as in the WLPZ Facilities Table in Item 27.
-Their locations can be found on the Yarding Methods and Roads and Features Map at the end of Section II. g. [□]Yes [X] No Are there any site-specific practices proposed in-lieu of, or as an alternative, to the establishment of ELZ(s) for Class III watercourses unless side slopes are, 30% and EHR is low?
+See L2 in the Road Points Table in Item 24, as well in the WLPZ Facilities Table in Item 27.
+WLPZ Tractor Crossings: T1 & T2 are tractor crossings that cross a Class III watercourse located within a WLPZ of another watercourse.
+These points are described the Road Points table in Item 24, as well as in the WLPZ Facilities Table in Item 27.
+The locations can be found on the Yarding Methods and Roads and Features Map at the end Section II.
+T2 is expected to be wet during operations. g. [□]Yes [ X ] Are there any site-specific practices proposed in-lieu of, or as an alternative, to the establishment of ELZ(s) for Class III watercourses unless side slopes are, 30% and EHR low?
 14 CCR 916.4[936.4, 956.4](c)(1) If YES, provide operational information to the LTO under each item selected YES, in SECTION II.
-Proved the explanation and justification in SECTION III, (see table below) h. [□]Yes [X] No Are there any site-specific practices proposed in-lieu of, or as an alternative, to the Retention of at least 50% of the overstory canopy in the WLPZ?
+Proved the explanation and justification in SECTION III, (see table below) h. [□]Yes [ X ] Are there any site-specific practices proposed in-lieu of, or as an alternative, to the Retention of at least 50% of the overstory canopy in the WLPZ?
 14 CCR 916.5[936.5, 956.5](e)"G" If YES, provide operational information to the LTO under each item selected YES, in SECTION II.
-Proved the explanation and justification in SECTION III, (see table below) i. [□]Yes [X] No Are there any site-specific practices proposed in-lieu of, or as an alternative, to the Retention of at least 50% of the understory in the WLPZ?
+Proved the explanation and justification in SECTION III, (see table below i. [□]Yes [ X ] Are there any site-specific practices proposed in-lieu of, or as an alternative, to the Retention of at least 50% of the understory in the WLPZ?
 14 CCR 916.5[936.5, 956.5](e)"G" If YES, provide operational information to the LTO under each item selected YES, in SECTION II.
-Proved the explanation and justification in SECTION III, (see table below) j. [□]Yes [X] No Are there any additional in-lieu or alternative practices proposed for watercourse or lake protection?
+Proved the explanation and justification in SECTION III, (see table below j. [□]Yes [ X ] Are there any additional in-lieu or alternative practices proposed for watercourse or la protection?
 If YES, provide operational information to the LTO under each item selected YES, in SECTION II.
-Proved the explanation and justification in SECTION III, (see table below)
+Proved the explanation and justification in SECTION III, (see table below